kharchenkolab/conos/README.md

 ### Alignment of datasets

-Please see [Conos tutorial](vignettes/walkthrough.md) for detailed usage.
+Please see the [Conos tutorial](vignettes/walkthrough.md) for detailed usage.
 The overall runtime of the tutorial should be ~5 minutes.

 Additional examples: [forcing better alignment](vignettes/adjust_alignment_strength.md), [integrating RNA-seq and ATAC-seq](http://pklab.med.harvard.edu/peterk/conos/atac_rna/example.html).